jessie-184/cyb101-prework-hieuquach/README.md

 The following **required** functionality is completed:

-- [v] Users are see a screen with three labels and a button
+- [x] Users are see a screen with three labels and a button
-- [v] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

 ## Video Walkthrough